dendroenydris/entity-resolution-pipeline/README.md

 ### Data Source

-The project starts with two large dataset files:
+The project starts with two large dataset text files you need to download:

 - [DBLP-Citation-network V8]
 - [ACM-Citation-network V8]